nhoffman/moin-labmanual/README.rst

 * create ``./wiki`` containing data for the wiki instance (copied from the MoinMoin package)
 * create a test user "testuser" with password "testpass"
+* create a MoinMoin "package" ``pages.zip`` attached to the page "LanguageSetup" for installation.

 After executing the above script, activate the virtualenv and start the standalone server::